-Ignite creativity in your group through expertly facilitated strategic conversations
+Mine the gold of wisdom and insight in your group through expertly facilitated arts-based dialogue and strategic conversations

 Dialogue is the single-most important factor underlying the productivity and growth of the knowledge worker (the people who get paid to think).
 Ram Charan in his essay on “Conquering a Culture of Indecision,” (HBR 2001) said the root of business is relationships, and dialogue is the basic unit of work in an organization.
 Healthy relationships are at the heart of a company.